In My Defense

 In My Defense is the second studio album by Australian rapper Iggy Azalea.
-It was released independently on 19 July 2019, by Azalea’s label Bad Dreams Records and Empire Distribution serving as the follow-up to The New Classic (2014).
+It was released independently on 19 July 2019 by Azalea's label Bad Dreams Records and Empire Distribution, serving as the follow-up to The New Classic (2014).
 The album contains features from Lil Yachty, Kash Doll, Juicy J, and Iggy's protégée Stini, with production including J. White Did It, who executive produced the album with handling production on majority of its tracks, as well as with Smash David, Go Grizzly and Rico Beats.

 In My Defense was preceded by three singles.
 "Sally Walker", released on 15 March 2019, debuted and peaked at number 62 on the Billboard Hot 100.
 "Started" was released as the second single on 3 May 2019.
 "Fuck It Up" featuring American rapper Kash Doll was released as the third and final single on the day of the album's release.

 The album debuted at number 50 on the US Billboard 200 and number 6 on the Independent Albums chart selling 11,261 album equivalent units in its first week.
-It received generally negative reviews from music critics.
+The album received generally negative reviews from music critics.